-105 D C 1 .
-C !!
-1 3 51 1 11 1 137.
-Defendants failed to secure an expert to calculate Michelle's economic damages.

-- Defendants' calculation of damages was limited to past medical expenses in the 138. amount of \$56,129.54; unspecified damages for pain, suffering, and emotional distress; and punitive damages. - 139.
-Upon taking over the case, Cohen & Padda retained, Stan Smith, Ph.D., to opine on the amount of Michelle's damages. - 140.
-Mr. Smith calculated Michelle's damages as follows: - a. \$5,243,928 Loss of wages and employee benefits; - b. \$ 649,011 Loss of Household/Family Housekeeping and Household Management Services; - c. \$1,652,471 Cost of Future Life Care; - d. \$3,546,376 Reduction of Life Value - 141.
-However, as a result of Defendants' failure to disclose Michelle's financial documents, Jones sought to strike Mr. Smith's damages opinion. - 142.
+- 139. Shortly before the case settled, the Court ordered that Michelle would be precluded from using any documents not properly disclosed during discovery, except for medical records pertaining to ongoing treatment. - Defendants failed to secure an expert to calculate Michelle's economic damages.
+140. - 141.
+Defendants' calculation of damages was limited to past medical expenses in the amount of \$56,129.54; unspecified damages for pain, suffering, and emotional distress; and punitive damages. - 142.
+Upon taking over the case, Cohen & Padda retained, Stan Smith, Ph.D., to opine on the amount of Michelle's damages. - 143.
+Mr. Smith calculated Michelle's damages as follows: - \$5,243,928 Loss of wages and employee benefits; - b. \$ 649,011 Loss of Household/Family Housekeeping and Household Management Services; - c. \$1,652,471 Cost of Future Life Care; - d. \$3,546,376 Reduction of Life Value - 144.
+However, as a result of Defendants' failure to disclose Michelle's financial documents, Jones sought to strike Mr. Smith's damages opinion. - 145.
 Jones' pending motion to strike impacted Michelle's bargaining power during settlement negotiations, and Michelle ultimately was unable to recover the vast majority of her damages.